poetaster/rampart/README.md

 ## Arduino Sketches

+To edit the sketches you can use the arduino ide.
+* install the ide from https://www.arduino.cc/en/software (I still use the 1.8.19 version)
+* install the board support https://github.com/dbuezas/lgt8fx#how-to-install
+* install the support library EncoderButton from Philip Fletcher (-> Tools -> Manage Libraries)
+* download the lates source code from https://github.com/poetaster/rampart/releases (or do a git clone if you use git)
+* open up a sketch in the firmware directory ( for instance rampart3-bytebeat)

 The currently most complete sketch is the rampart3-bytebeat sketch.

 A number of Arduino sketches being updated include 2 synths (switch with button 3 on digital pin 2) which have 3 to 4 variable parts of the signal.
 Both sketches share the wavepacket object as 1st synth.
 One has PDResonant as second, one an FM synth as second synth.